Surface irrigation and pump-out tanks

 Pump-out tank

-Although in some circumstances a bell siphon could provide sufficient water pressure to irrigate drip lines, this section will focus on solar systems incorporating water pumps and batteries, to provide a more versatile system that irrigates uphill or downhill of the treatment plant.
+Where there is sufficient fall to the irrigation field, a bell siphon could provide sufficient water pressure to irrigate drip lines.
+However this section will focus on solar systems that incorporate water pumps and batteries, to provide a more versatile irrigation options (uphill OR downhill of the treatment plant).

 A solar pump-out tank requires a DC pump, a battery, a solar panel and a controller to switch the pump on and off: